 These days, many patients come to our Greensboro dental office with questions about mercury in their old fillings.
-We’ve been amalgam free for 20 years and will gladly remove these so you can have new natural looking fillings.
-We also perform dental implants along with the following restorative services:
+We’ve been amalgam-free for 20 years and will gladly remove these so you can have new natural looking-fillings.
+We also perform dental implants along with many other restorative services.

 A tooth that has become broken, worn down, or otherwise damaged can leave you with low self-esteem, and it could also make speaking and chewing more difficult than it needs to be.
 To bring the structure back to its full size and strength, we can repair the tooth with a special cap called a dental crown, which will protect you from further dental damage and help you preserve the natural alignment and function of your jaw.

 Some crowns are made of precious metal or porcelain that has been fused to metal.
 If you want your smile to look completely natural, though, an all-ceramic crown is the best option.
 The porcelain will be shaded so that it exactly matches the natural color of your other teeth.
 Tooth-colored crowns tend to be very durable, and they will last for a long time when cared for.